Scopeuk/3dPrintingNotes/src/klipperPinConfigurations.md

 Support for pull down resistors is limited.
 It is much more common to use pull up.

 ## Combing Modifiers
-The ! modifier can be combined with either ^ or ~ on an input pin (one taking infomration from the world like and end stop switch). adding both ^! or ~! will cause both effects to happen
+The ! modifier can be combined with either ^ or ~ on an input pin (one taking information from the world like an end stop switch). adding both ^! or ~! will cause both effects to happen

 | Modifier | Effect |